 Examples of what may be designated as a cultural environment include a cluster of historically valuable farm buildings round a courtyard, situated in an agricultural landscape that still shows characteristic features of traditional farming methods, or a fishing village with houses, boathouses, quays and other buildings and installations related to fishing activities.
 An industrial area with factories and workers' houses is also a cultural environment.

-So far, eight cultural environments are protected by law:
+So far, nine cultural environments in Norway are protected by law:

 Many cultural environments that are recognized as valuable are protected under the Planning and Building Act.
 The Nature Diversity Act can also provide some protection for cultural environments.